r-a-h/lattinscider.com/gardens.md

 We started planting seeds in trays on Thursday, March 5th.

-## Produce, Fruit, Herbs, and Flowers &#x1f490;
+## Produce, Fruit, Herbs, and Flowers

-We are planning the 2020 growing season.
+We are almost done planning the 2020 growing season.
-Please check back again soon.
+#&x1f490;